Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 <a href="https://github.com/Pietermachiel" target="_blank" rel="noopener noreferrer">GitHub</a>.

 Subsequently, we can use the created Jekyll API endpoints.
-As you can see they are part of this actual website.
+As you can see they are part of the Jekyll website.

 <a href="https://trim-seahorse.cloudvent.net/api/recipes.json" target="_blank" rel="noopener noreferrer">
 /api/recipes.json